-Car accidents happen suddenly but you may not feel the full extent of any injuries right away.
-It may be days before you feel the pain that signals various injuries.
+Car accident injuries can happen suddenly but you may not feel the full extent of the damage right away.

 Pain After A Car Accident

 Damage to your car after an accident is instantly recognizable, but damage to the body sometimes only becomes obvious later.
 When you’re in an accident, your body produces endorphins that create a pain-masking euphoria, which slowly fades over time.
 As the endorphins taper off, underlying pain becomes evident.

 Knowing which injuries the pain is bringing to awareness is an important part of accident recovery.
 Diagnostic imaging plays a key role in determining the extent of injuries so that accident victims can get the proper treatment and compensation.
 This includes basic diagnostics like X-rays, as well as CT scans and MRI’s.

 Types of Delayed Injuries After a Car Accident

 Here are some specific injuries that sometimes don’t become obvious for hours or even days after an accident.